Mehmet-Erdem-Akin/First-React-Native-App/README.md

 # MaxContentLine
 ![image](https://i.ibb.co/tC7RYKd/max-Content-Line.png)

 Using this package you can create a line restriction on text content.
 Your text content is limited to the number of lines you specify.
-And 3 dots are placed at the end of the text.
+And "..." are placed at the end of the text.

+Bu paketi kullanarak, metin içeriklerinize kolayca satır sınırlandırması koyabilirsiniz.
+Metin içeriği, belirlediğiniz satır sayısı ile sınırlandırılır.
+Ve metnin sonuna "..." koyulur.

 ## Installation
 ```